U.N. Security Council to vote on Syria aid resolution Saturday

-UNITED NATIONS (Reuters) - The U.N.
+UNITED NATIONS, Feb 20 (Reuters) - The U.N.
 Security Council will vote on Saturday on a resolution to boost humanitarian aid access in Syria, where the United Nations says 9.3 million people need help, although it is unclear if Russia and China will support or veto the draft.

 Australian U.N.
 Ambassador Gary Quinlan, who co-authored the text with envoys from Jordan and Luxembourg, told reporters the vote would be held at 11 a.m.
 (1600 GMT) on Saturday.